 A student doesn’t meet the GCSE requirements but is resitting, can they still apply?

-A student doesn’t meet the essential criteria but has mitigating circumstances, can they apply?
+A student doesn’t meet the essential criteria but has extenuating circumstances, can they apply?

 Can students with alternative/foreign qualifications apply?